chemerisuk/better-dom/README.md

 ```

 #### Callback systems are brittle
-The library doesn't use callback arrays, so any event listener can't break another one (read a [nice article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).
+There are no callback arrays, so any event listener can't break another one (read a [nice article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).

 ```js
 DOM.ready(function() { throw Error("exception in a bad code"); });